Schroeder-Group/ParaRef/README.md

 #### Option A (recommended): Use ParaRef from Zenodo
 1. Copy Scripts/ParaRef_PathopipeDB to your working directory
 2. Download and extract genomes into ParaRef_PathopipeDB/fasta/
-3. Download and extract taxonomic map files into ParaRef_PathopipeDB/library/
+3. Download and extract taxonomic mapping files into ParaRef_PathopipeDB/library/ (optional: add taxonomic id within the header of fasta file)
 #### Option B: Build user-defined decontaminated database
 If rebuilding, **hard-mask** contaminant intervals, and **exclude contigs <1 kb** wherever possible (these disproportionately carry contamination).
 ##### Create a refs.tsv with two tab-separated columns: